DimitriMeistermann/rnaseq_align/README.md

 ## With specific config file
 ~~~
 conda activate rnaseq_align
-snakemake -rp -j 8 --configfile configFileSave/configTest.json
+snakemake -rp -j 8 --configfile configFileSave/[yourConfig.json]
 ~~~

 ## On SGE grid engine (example: *bird2cluster*).
-You can find this code in *exeSnakemakeBird.sh*.
-You can modify the parameter of jobs by editing *sge.sh*.
+You can find this code in *clusterFiles/exeSnakemakeBird.sh*.
+You can modify the parameter of jobs by editing *jobscriptBird.sh*.
 ~~~
 conda activate rnaseq_align
-snakemake -rp -j 25 --cluster 'qsub'  --jobscript ./sge.sh --latency-wait 10 --max-jobs-per-second 1 --configfile configFileSave/configTest.json
+snakemake -rp -j 20 --cluster 'qsub'  --jobscript clusterFiles/jobscriptBird.sh --latency-wait 10 --max-jobs-per-second 1 --configfile configFileSave/configTest.json
 ~~~

+Test files can be found at https://gitlab.univ-nantes.fr/E114424Z/rnaseq_align/-/tree/master/testFolder/fastq

 # Output data
 - **log**: log files from executed jobs, in the form of *RULE_NAME[_sampleName].(err|out)*.
 Additional logs are maybe saved depending the tool that was used.